Basic Arithmetic in Rust

 In real-world scenarios, such operations underpin everything from calculating daily expenses to computing mission-critical values in your favorite sci-fi adventure!

-type is used to represent a value that may or may not be present.
-When a value exists, it's wrapped in Some(value)
+Hint: In Rust, the Option type is used to represent a value that may or may not be present.
+When a value exists, it's wrapped in Some(value).

-When there is no value (for example, if dividing by zero), we return None
+When there is no value (for example, if dividing by zero), we return None.

 Happy coding!